Looking for the best screenplay competitions to enter that offer real value and opportunities?

 Feedback: Optional for an extra fee.

-If you’re looking for an exciting screenplay competition to help showcase your work, particularly in a given genre or format, then the ScreenCraft Screenwriting Contests might be precisely what you need.
+If you’re looking for an exciting screenplay competition to help showcase your work, particularly in a given genre or format, then the ScreenCraft Screenwriting Contests might be a good option.

-With multiple format and genre categories available, such as Comedy, Sci-Fi & Fantasy, True Story, Horror, Stage Play, and even Cinematic Book, among others, you can pick one that best fits your screenplay and get your work seen by experienced industry professionals.
+With multiple format and genre categories available, such as Comedy, Sci-Fi and Fantasy, True Story, Horror, Stage Play, and even Cinematic Book, you can pick one that best fits your screenplay and get your work seen by experienced industry professionals.

-The competition also gives you a chance to earn recognition and gain invaluable feedback so that you can refine your writing overall.
+The competition also allows you to earn recognition and gain invaluable feedback to refine your writing.
 There is even a Screenwriting Fellowship Competition that you can enter for a chance to win a series of personal meetings and consultations by industry professionals in your field.

 Moreover, numerous prizes are available, including cash awards and potential meetings with Hollywood producers – it is worth entering!